 The first disc in the set is the first soundtrack released for the Neon Genesis Evangelion anime series.
 It includes the full-length version of “A Cruel Angel’s Thesis,” the new recording of “Fly Me to the Moon,” as well various score pieces from the series.
 There’s also an instrumental version of “Fly Me to the Moon,” and an alternate mix of the Yoko Takahashi version of “Fly Me to the Moon.”

 The second disc in the set is the second soundtrack for the Neon Genesis Evangelion anime series.
-It includes a song by Yoko Takahashi titled, “Premonition,” which was the ending theme for the Girlfriend of Steel, a Neon Genesis Evangelion video game that was only released in Japan.
-There is also a “TV Size” version of “A Cruel Angel’s Thesis,” the “TV Size” version of the new recording to “Fly Me to the Moon,” four additional versions of “Fly Me to the Moon,” alternate versions of two of the songs on the first disc, as well as more score pieces from the Neon Genesis Evangelion television anime series.
+It includes a song by Yoko Takahashi titled, “Premonition,” which was the ending theme for Girlfriend of Steel, a Neon Genesis Evangelion video game that was only released in Japan.
+There is also a “TV Size” version of “A Cruel Angel’s Thesis,” the “TV Size” version of the new recording of “Fly Me to the Moon,” four additional versions of “Fly Me to the Moon,” alternate versions of two of the songs on the first disc, as well as more score pieces from the Neon Genesis Evangelion television anime series.
 The song “Premonition” was just OK, and it wasn’t as memorable as either “A Cruel Angel’s Thesis” or “Fly Me to the Moon.”

 The third disc is the final soundtrack released for the Neon Genesis Evangelion television anime series.
 This has a lot of the more “experimental” sounding score pieces, but this is to be expected, since the story of the series at this point became more experimental and dark.
 There are also 12 versions of “Fly Me to the Moon” included at the end of disc, as well as the additional track that I mentioned earlier.

 The thing I really appreciate about the score pieces for the Neon Genesis Evangelion television anime series is how varied the sounds are.
 The 90’s classical, the 80’s electronic pop, and the 70’s disco funk are all represented in some way, shape, or form in the score.
 There were a couple of tracks in particular that really sounded like they were strongly inspired by the score of the original Space Battleship Yamato anime from the 1970’s.
-Knowing that Hideaki Anno regards Space Battleship Yamato very highly, so it wouldn’t surprise me if we asked Shiro Sagisu to specifically give these two particular score pieces this Yamato flair.
+Knowing that Hideaki Anno regards Space Battleship Yamato very highly, it wouldn’t surprise me if he asked Shiro Sagisu to specifically give these two particular score pieces this Yamato flair.

 The fourth disc of the set is labeled as Evangelion: Death, so I presume it’s the score for the Death portion of the Evangelion: Death and Rebirth anime film.
 17 out of the 18 tracks are classical pieces, with the only exception being the Yoko Takahashi track that I mentioned earlier.
 I’m surprised that the disc didn’t end with the Yoko Takahashi track, because it does stand out so much compared with the rest of the pieces on the disc.
 Even the second additional track on the disc was a classical piece, so for the sequencing, I think it would have made more sense to flip these two tracks.

 The final disc includes the score from The End of Evangelion, as well as “Komm. susser Tod” (“Come Sweet Death”), which is the only track with vocals on the CD.
 I like to refer to this particular song as the most upbeat song in the Neon Genesis Evangelion franchise.
 It has a dark title and the lyrics are on the dark side, but the musical arrangement is very upbeat.
-And for those readers who have seen this film, they know what scene this song is used in… and this only adds to this juxtaposition.
+And for those readers who have seen this film, they know what scene this song is used in… and this only adds to the juxtaposition.
 It’s a very memorable scene.

 There are two booklets included in the set.
-One of them is small booklet that has the tracklisting for each disc, as well as credits for the new recording of “Fly Me to the Moon,” as well as some production credits for the box set.
+One of them is small booklet that has the tracklisting for each disc, as well as credits for the new recording of “Fly Me to the Moon,” and some production credits for the box set.
 The other booklet includes reproductions of the CD booklets from the original releases of these soundtracks.
 I thought that this bigger booklet with the reproductions was a nice item to include in this set.

 Overall, I was impressed with the Neon Genesis Evangelion Soundtrack 25th Anniversary Box.
 My only real complaint is the exclusion of the Claire recording of “Fly Me to the Moon.”
 Outside of that, though, I thought this was an impressive collection of score and other music from the Neon Genesis Evangelion anime series.
 I would highly recommend this set to readers who enjoy the music from this anime series.
 However, I should caution that as of this writing, the only places that I’ve seen it available new and directly through a retail site instead of through a third party seller are CDJapan and PlayAsia.